 The Enstone team has taken a further seven podium finishes at the circuit, the most recent being Daniel Ricciardo’s third place for Renault at the 2020 Emilia Romagna Grand Prix.
 The team last recorded a double DNF at the circuit in 1998.
 In 2022, neither Esteban Ocon nor Fernando Alonso finished in the points, making it the first Imola race since 2001 in which the team did not score a point.

 Team Enstone has taken a single pole position at Imola, with Michael Schumacher starting from the front in the 1995 San Marino Grand Prix.
 The Enstone team last started on the front row at the circuit in 2005, when Fernando Alonso qualified in second place.
 In 2020, Daniel Ricciardo qualified in fifth place, while Esteban Ocon was eliminated in Q2.
 In 2021, it was Ocon who reached Q3, while Alonso was out in Q2.
-Alonso qualified fifth in conventional qualifying at the circuit last year, while Ocon was out in Q1.
+Alonso qualified fifth in conventional qualifying at the circuit in 2022, while Ocon was out in Q1.

 WINS: 6, POLES: 9, PODIUMS: 21 | 2022 RESULT: NORRIS 3rd, RICCIARDO 18th